Cruhrup/ACG-Terraform/README.txt

 #Jenkins_auth

-Using admin:password for creds for testing
+Using admin:password for creds for testing on jenkins login

 #Network Diagram available in "images" folder